 Forms: Know the Difference

-Intake Forms require setting up exactly how you would like your Contacts to be registered, so it is necessary to choose a Role and Coordinator.
-There are many optional features you can set, such as adding them to a Circle, applying various types of Profiles, assigning an On-Boarding FLOW, and more.
+Kickoff Forms require setting up exactly how you would like your Contacts to be registered, so it is necessary to choose a Role and Coordinator.
+There are many optional features you can set, such as adding them to a Circle, applying various types of Generators, assigning an On-Boarding FLOW, and more.
 You even set up Paid Portal Access, which will require payment from your Contact to access the Portal.

-MORE INFO > Intake Forms
+MORE INFO > Kickoff Forms

 CRM Update Form